wubinzzu/TNNLS/README.md

 # OrdRec
-This is our Tensorflow implementation for our TNNLS 2021 paper(under review) and a part of baselines:
+This is our Tensorflow implementation for our TNNLS 2021 paper(under review) and some baselines:

 >Bin Wu, Xiangnan He, Qi Zhang, Meng Wang, Yangdong Ye(2021).
 OrdRec: Modeling Order-aware Sequential Information for Next-item Recommendation(under review).